Thousifibrahim/ClipCop/readme.md

 - pom.xml — build and plugin configuration

 License
 This project is licensed under the MIT License.
-See the `LICENSE` file for full terms.
+See the  MIT `LICENSE` file for full terms.

 Contact
 Thousif Ibrahim